martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 * relies on computationally cheap symmetric encryption.

-If ECH is operating in "Split Mode", where a client-facing server is using the SNI information to route to a backend server, the client-facing server MUST have the cryptographic context relevant to version aliasing at the backend server to successfully extract the SNI for routing purposes.
-Furthermore, either all backend servers must share this context, or the client-facing server must trial decrypt the incoming packet with all possible derived salts.

 Note that in the event of the server losing state, the two approaches have a similar fallback: ECH uses information in the outer Client Hello, and Version Aliasing requires a connection using a standard version.
 In either case,